How large is VMware snapshot size

 - To check the size of the snapshot, simply Browse Datastore and look for a numbered vmdk file.
 For example, VM-0000001.vmdk

-- Or you can right-click a virtual machine and select Manage Snapshot, click each snapshot, you can see its disk usage.
+- Or right-click a virtual machine and select Manage Snapshot, click each snapshot, you can see its disk usage.

 How to calculate snapshot size in VMware